Understanding MLP-Mixer as a Wide and Sparse MLP: Properties as a sparse MLP

-where $x:=\text{vec}(X)$. \end{prop} The derivation is straightforward, as described in Section B.1.
+\end{prop} The derivation is straightforward as described in \cref{sec:proof_expression}.
 This expression clarifies that the mixing layers work as an MLP with special weight matrices with the commutation matrix and Kronecker product.
-In usual, the size of $S$ and $C$ is approximately $10^2 \sim 10^3$, and this implies that the Mixer is equivalent to an extremely wide MLP with $m = 10^4 \sim 10^6$.
-Moreover, the ratio of non-zero entries in the weight matrix $J_c(I_C \otimes W)$ is $1/C$ and that of $J_c^\top( I_S \otimes V^\top)$ is $1/S$.
-Therefore, the weight of the effective MLP is highly sparse.
-The aforementioned expression is quite simple and easy to follow but has been missing in the literature.
-Thus, this equivalence with a wide and sparse MLP indicates an implicit bias of Mixers.

-It may be informative that a similar transformation between the matrix and vector is used in a completely different context of deep learning, that is, the Kronecker-factored Approximate Curvature (K-FAC) computation for natural gradient descent \cite{martens2015optimizing}.
-K-FAC assumes layer-wise preconditioner given by the Kronecker product, that is, $(B \otimes A)^{-1}\text{vec}(\nabla_W Loss(W))$ where $A$ and $B$ correspond to the Gram matrices of the forward and backward signals.
-This K-FAC gradient can be computed efficiently because it is reduced to a matrix computation of $A^{-1} \nabla_W Loss(W) (B^\top)^{-1}$.
-Therefore, the trick of formulating a large matrix-vector product for the product among relatively small matrices is common between K-FAC and the aforementioned effective expression.